This moment yearning and thoughtful sitting alone,

 My lovers suffocate me, jostling me through streets and public halls,

-The light touches, on my lips, of the lips of my comrades,
+Lighting on every moment of my life the light touches, on my lips, of the lips of my comrades,

 Bussing my body with soft balsamic busses,